Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

-- Clean the tub thoroughly with soap and water and make any repairs as necessary before beginning.
+Clean the tub thoroughly with soap and water and make any repairs as necessary before beginning.
 Easy-to-remove pieces such as faucet handles, trim, and the water spout should be removed.
 If the shower door is fitted to the bathtub, consider removing it as well; removal and installation will take only a few minutes and is probably quicker and easier than masking and carefully painting around the bottom track of the door.
-It may be necessary to do some sanding with 200 grit up to 600 grit sandpaper, and a thorough cleaning with TSP is a good idea as well.
+It may be necessary to do some sanding with 200 grit up to 600 grit sandpaper, and thorough cleaning with TSP is a good idea as well.

-- Mask off the wall at the tub edge with masking tape, as well as any other parts not to be painted, such as the drain.
+Mask off the wall at the tub edge with masking tape, as well as any other parts not to be painted, such as the drain.
 Don't try to paint right up against these items without masking them, as removal of excess epoxy paint will be difficult, if not impossible.
 Extra time spent masking is well worth the effort.

 Painting can be done with a small paintbrush for the edges that are masked off and either a large brush or a roller for the larger surfaces.
 Brushes and rollers won't really be cleanable, so don't use your best brush; buy a cheaper brush and discard when finished.

-- Two coats are almost certainly required and the drying time will vary depending on which paint you use, as will the instructions for what to do with the epoxy while the tub is drying.
+Two coats are almost certainly required and the drying time will vary depending on which paint you use, as will the instructions for what to do with the epoxy while the tub is drying.

 Following the instructions for your particular paint, then re-apply after drying the recommended amount of time.
 Store the paint and brushes during this drying period as instructed on the paint—different paints and manufacturers recommend different storage methods.

-- After a second drying period, remove masking tape and re-affix any removed items such as faucets.
+After a second drying period, remove the masking tape and re-affix any removed items such as faucets.
 Again, check the paint instructions for the time necessary before using the bathtub and wait at least that long if not a few days longer.

 My Personal Experience in Painting a Bathtub with Epoxy Paint

-When my wife and I bought our latest home it came with hideous avocado green fixtures throughout the house.
+When my wife and I bought our latest home, it came with hideous avocado green fixtures throughout the house.
 While I changed out the kitchen sink and toilets, I did not want the expense or work of replacing a bathtub and instead decided to try painting it.

-I used a two part epoxy paint that required mixing with no trouble.
-Interestingly, the instructions were to store the paint brush and paint in the freezer overnight while the first coat was drying.
-I very nearly decided that they really meant the refrigerator, but finally wrapped the brushes in Saran Wrap and stored them, along with the paint, as instructed.
+I used a two-part epoxy paint that required mixing with no trouble.
+Interestingly, the instructions were to store the paintbrush and paint in the freezer overnight while the first coat was drying.
+I very nearly decided that they really meant the refrigerator but finally wrapped the brushes in Saran Wrap and stored them, along with the paint, as instructed.
 The next morning the brush was still soft and pliable and the paint in good condition, ready for the second coat.
 (Lesson learned: Follow the instructions.)

 Questions & Answers